flamerged/flamerged/README.md

 ## Things I am working on right now

-- Going through my repos to polish up some projects before turning them public
+- Building a small app for upcoming event using flutter
-- Building a personal webite using React
+- Working on Shillcoin with my flatmate
-- Polishing my UI/UX skills using Figma
+- Polishing my UI/UX skills using Whimsical and  Figma

 ## What I am learning

-- Refreshing my MERN skills with some online courses and building small projects
+- Improving my MERN skills with some online courses and building small projects
-- Interested in learning Vue, Svelte and Flutter next
+- Vue, Svelte and Flutter
 - I like Python too, so might go back to "automating the boring stuff"